leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 </p>

 <p class="norm">
 For example, the table below enables the import of <code>hydrogen</code> to the region <code>West</code> at 100 €/MWh, but limits the import capacity to 20 GW.
-When imposing this limit, the capacity is scaled acording to the temporal resolution hydorgen is modelled at.
+When imposing this limit, the capacity is scaled according to the temporal resolution hydrogen is modelled at.
 So, at a yearly resolution 20 GW would translate to 175.2 TWh (= 20 GW	&times; 8760 h).
 </p>

 <table class="tabelle2">